Institution

 The SDIC manages and shapes our portfolio on an ongoing basis and decides on investments and divestments up to the authority limits as delegated by our Board.
 Investment proposals beyond these authorisation limits are escalated to the ExCo and/or the Board as warranted.
 Meeting minutes are circulated to the Board.

 The SMC reviews and sets overall management and organisational policies.
-These include internal controls, the implementation of our Derivatives Framework, and the Valuation Policy approved by the Board Audit Committee.
+These include internal controls, the implementation of our Derivatives Framework, and the Valuation Policy approved by the Board AC.
 The SMC has developed the Temasek Code of Ethics and Conduct (T-Code) and constituted the Ethics Committee to assist in its implementation.
 All employees are required to observe and comply with the T-Code.

 Our list of senior management is available on our corporate website.